atlassian/data-center-helm-charts/INSTALL.md

 # Rolling Upgrade

-Upgrade with zero downtime can be performed for upgrading to a patch version of application.
+You can upgrade to a patch version of the application with zero downtime.

 See [Rolling Upgrade](docs/RollingUpgrade.md) for more details.